GI Alliance Highlights GERD Awareness Week

 Esophageal cancer, like GERD, has also increased significantly in past decades.
 The incidence of esophageal cancer has risen over 733% in the past four decades with an overall five-year survival rate of less than 21.7%.
 Stage IV has a survival rate of only 5.6%.

-When asked about the importance of raising awareness about GERD among patients and the public and how early awareness and diagnosis can impact patient outcomes, Dr. Ramsey Umar of Arizona Digestive Health explained:“Management of significant gastroesophageal reflux involves behavioral, medical, and at times, surgical therapies.
-Let your GI Alliance physician help you with this.”
+When asked about the importance of raising awareness about GERD among patients and the public and how early awareness and diagnosis can impact patient outcomes, Dr. Kenneth Schoenig of GI Alliance of Illinois explained,“The increasing incidence of GERD coupled with the accessibility of OTC acid reducers could create delays in patients seeking medical attention, which is worrisome as it may be associated with increased risk of GERD related complications including but not limited to esophageal cancer.
+It is important to highlight these complications and the appropriateness of seeking expert opinion.”

-For media inquiries or interviews with Dr. Umar, please contact Kelley Swann, Media Relations at ...
+For media inquiries or interviews with Dr. Kenneth Schoenig, please contact Kelley Swann, Media Relations at ...

 About GI Alliance